publicstaticyan/TOSP-Party/README.md

-# Sabotage
+# Old School Project
- A Sabotage plugin for the Old School Project
+ A Minecraft plugin for minigames selection through a voting system